 • Swiss Cancer Report 2021.
 Current situation and developments (2021).
 Federal Statistical Office (FSO), National Agency for Cancer Registration (NACR) Childhood Cancer Registry (KiKR).
 Neuchâtel: Report (in German and French).

-• Swiss Federal Statistical Office (FSO): Cancer in Switzerland 2013-2017
+• Swiss Federal Statistical Office (FSO): National cancer statistics

 Media enquiries